 The final poem I wrote, once again broke the romantic mold.
 I wanted to make it all about Cruz and our love, but there were just so many other emotions and thoughts going on.
 I couldn’t devote everything to him.
 That wouldn’t accurately describe what was going on.

 Today’s memories seemed to center, at least in my head, around what it meant to be human.
-I really struggled with this, as I still had memories of feeling no remorse for the organics that were killed outside my father’s factory years ago.
-They were just objects.
-But now I was an organic, and I realized that I wasn’t just something that had no feelings or no legitimate life.
-I felt value and love and hope.
-The only thing keeping me from humanity was a word defined by a group of people who thought it was convenient to define it as such.
+I struggled with this tremendously, as I still had memories of feeling no remorse for the organics that were killed outside my father’s factory years ago, even though those were the other Jada’s memories and not mine.
+The organics had felt like mere objects.
+But now that I discovered that I was an organic, and I realized that I wasn’t just something that had no feelings or no legitimate life, I felt value and love and hope.
+The only thing keeping me from humanity was the word “humanity” itself, defined by a group of people who thought it was convenient to define it in the manner they did.

 I continued to waver back and forth through the day.
 Some moments I’d feel worthless, and others I’d feel indignant.
 But tonight, as I dwelt on my experiences here on Ardua, and on my relationship with Cruz, I realized that this was most certainly an injustice against humanity, not organics.
 No matter what people said or how they attempted to define things, I was human.